11 Benefits Of Sleeping Naked: Why It Might Be The Healthier Choice

 Your sleep quality might improve—which can lead to other health benefits.

 On the list of uncomfortable feelings, night sweats are pretty high up there.
 If you get too hot in the middle of the night, you're more likely to toss, turn, and even wake up to take off a few layers.

 Sleeping naked from the start eliminates a layer of clothing that could make you too warm, functional medicine doctor and OB/GYN Wendie Trubow, M.D., tells mbg.
 This can promote higher-quality sleep throughout the night, which leads to further health benefits, like:

-- Stress reduction: Studies have shown that sleep loss can lead to an increase in the stress hormone cortisol the next evening.
-Stress and anxiety, on top of lack of sleep, can also lead to mood changes and poor cognitive performance.
+- Stress reduction: Studies have shown that sleep loss can lead to an increase in the stress hormone cortisol2 the next evening.
+Stress and anxiety, on top of lack of sleep, can also lead to mood changes 3and poor cognitive performance4.

 - Improved metabolism: A study published in the journal Diabetes Care says irregular sleep patterns can increase the risk of metabolic disorders like obesity, hypertension, high blood sugar, and high cholesterol.

 - Immune support: Sleep is essential for immune functioning.
 Integrative immunologist Heather Moday, M.D., once wrote, "While our body is resting, the immune system cells can also focus all efforts and energy on a strong attack against viruses and bacteria."

 It's good for your skin.